Subscribe for updates

 Sell the candidate on your opportunity

 Highlight what makes your organization unique, such as your culture, growth opportunities, and the impact candidates could have in the role.
 Share success stories, discuss career development paths, and emphasize benefits like work-life balance or innovative projects.
-Showing genuine enthusiasm for the company and the role can be contagious, helping the candidate envision themselves as part of your team.
-Ultimately, selling the opportunity increases your chances of securing top talent.

 Use a structured interview format

 A structured interview format involves asking each candidate the same set of job interview questions in the same order.
+It’s ok to ask follow-up questions to clarify responses or dig deeper into the candidate’s experience, though it’s important to stay on topic.

 Standardizing questions and evaluation criteria can help ensure that all candidates are assessed fairly and given an equal opportunity to succeed.
 Structured interviews also help you keep the conversation going and help ensure you cover all the topics you’ve been tasked with discussing.

 Be mindful of unconscious biases

 Unconscious biases can significantly impact your hiring decisions, often leading to missed opportunities for both your company and the candidate.
+This issue is all too common, with one-third of candidates saying they’ve experienced bias in the interview process.

 Encourage a two-way conversation

-An interview shouldn’t be an interrogation; it should be a two-way conversation.
 Encourage candidates to ask questions about the role, team, and company culture.
 This not only helps them determine if they’re a good fit for your organization but also shows that you value their input and perspective.
+If you don’t know the answer to a given question, let them know you’ll find out and follow up with them after the interview.

 Take notes during the interview